Kendra Kincade loves a good puzzle.

 ‘Every single day, you’re striving’

-“I would say that’s the most stressful part of the job is actually the training because it’s a constant push for about a year and a half … every single day, you’re striving to get to a higher level.”
+“I would say that’s the most stressful part of the job is actually the training because it’s a constant push for about a year and half … every single day, you’re striving to get to a higher level.”

 Now Kincade works eight-hour days among 200 other flight controllers at the Edmonton Terminal building.